Blaxhall and the local area

 Blaxhall is a small village in east Suffolk, around 10 miles west of the North Sea coast.
 The closest coastal town is Aldeburgh, home at one time to composer Benjamin Britten.
 Renowned for good fish and chips, its ancient Moot Hall, the RNLI lifeboat, charming cottages and an unhurried atmosphere, Aldeburgh is well worth a visit.
 During the summer there is often work by local artists on display in one of the galleries, if not, it is but a short walk to see the striking sculpture by Maggi Hambling on the beach.

-Flourishing from a seed sown by Benjamin Britten are Aldeburgh Music, who organise the very popular Snape Proms among other concerts and events, at the world class Snape Maltings concert hall, only 2 miles from Blaxhall.
+Flourishing from a seed sown by Benjamin Britten are Britten Pears Arts, who organise the very popular Snape Proms among other concerts and events, at the world class Snape Maltings concert hall, only 2 miles from Blaxhall.